maksimKorzh/code-monkey-kim/README.md

     A utility, kimpaper, exists to convert between binary files and the KIM’s ‘paper tape format’.

+# A MOS Technology 6510 Cross-Assembler and Disassembler: win2c64/lin2c64/mac2c64
+    Tremendous tool by Aart Bik allowing to convert 6502 assembly to KIM-1 paper tape format, see: http://www.aartbik.com/MISC/c64.html
+    for more details.
+Downloads for windows/linux/macos are available in this repo.

 # Hardware changes
  - 7-segment LEDs are replaced by 16x2 LCD shield
  - custom 4x4 keypad